The IVF Cycle Deconstructed

 During the embryo transfer, your embryo is placed through the cervix into the uterine cavity using a small catheter.
 This procedure usually requires no anesthesia, although a low dose of valium is occasionally given to help relax the uterus.

 Following the embryo transfer, we recommend that you rest in bed for the remainder of the day.
 Following this, you should avoid strenuous exercise as well as not engage in sexual intercourse until the day of your pregnancy test.

 The last step in the IVF cycle is always the hardest.
 The dreaded “2WW” – or two week wait.
 We know it will seem like the longest two weeks of your life.
 This is when Mother Nature takes its course and decides whether your embryo will successfully implant or not.
 During these two weeks, try your best to be patient and find activities to distract your thoughts and reduce your anxiety.
 Resist the urge to run out to the drugstore to purchase over the counter pregnancy tests.

 When you come in for the pregnancy test, we will draw your blood to discover the level of the pregnancy hormone called HCG.
 We typically can get results back same day.
 After two days, we recheck your HCG again to make sure it is rising as expected for a viable pregnancy.
 Then, after about two weeks you will come back in for an ultrasound where we can get a good picture of the developing fetus in your uterus.

 Dr. Susan Conway is a reproductive endocrinologist at Fertility Answers.
-She sees patients in both our Lafayette and Baton Rouge offices.
+She sees patients in our Lafayette office.